softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 }
 ```

-Users can configure many additional options.
+Users can configure additional options.
 The following example configures target VLANs, subnets, and a RAID controller. `storage_groups`
 configures RAIDs and disk partitioning.
-The [link](https://sldn.softlayer.com/blog/hansKristian/Ordering-RAID-through-API) describes the RAID configuartion.
+Refer to the [link](https://sldn.softlayer.com/blog/hansKristian/Ordering-RAID-through-API) to configure `storage_groups`.

-# Example of a custom bare metal server with additional options.
+## Example of a custom bare metal server with additional options
 ```hcl
 resource "softlayer_bare_metal" "custom_bm1" {